philgamer999/BinaryChatter/README.md

 Ever wanted to chat, but are afraid of third a party reading your chats?
 This program lets you encrypt and decrypt text messages.
+Supported ASCII characters 32-125
 <br>
 ### Explanation
 1. Choose the desired conversion method